 Learn more about Appalachia’s income and poverty trends below.

 Median Family Income Growth

 During 2016-2020, the median family income in Appalachia was 85% of the U.S. median of $80,069.
 However, in 19 Appalachian counties – in metro areas – the median family income matched or exceeded the U.S. median.
 In another 66 counties, median income was at or above the median for families in the Appalachian Region.
 In contrast, median family income was less than $50,000 in 61 counties.

 Poverty Rate by Subregion

-Since 2010-2014, the share of Appalachian residents in poverty has fallen two percentage points to 15.2 percent in 2015-2019.
+The share of Appalachian residents in poverty fell 2.4 percentage points in 2016-2020.
 Poverty decreased in all subregions, county types, and states.
-The decline in poverty was greatest in the Appalachian portions of Georgia, Mississippi, North Carolina, and South Carolina: Poverty fell by more than three percentage points in each state.
-In contrast, poverty rates decreased by just 0.5 points in West Virginia and 0.2 points in Virginia.
+The decline was greatest in Appalachian Georgia, North Carolina, South Carolina, Mississippi, and Tennessee, where poverty fell by at least three percentage points.

 Poverty Rate by Age Group

-Both child poverty and poverty among young adults (ages 18 to 24) fell noticeably since 2010- 2014.
-Child poverty dropped more than three percentage points to 21.2% in 2015-2019, while poverty among 18-to-24-year-olds fell four points to 24.8%.
-Poverty also declined 0.3% points for older residents (ages 65 and over) between 2010-2014 and 2015-2019 in Appalachia, although some parts of the Region either stayed the same or rose slightly.
-Meanwhile, South Central Appalachia, the Region’s nonmetro counties, and the Appalachian portions of North and South Carolina had the biggest drops in the poverty rate for persons ages 65 and over.
+Poverty among both children and young adults (ages 18 to 24) fell noticeably since 2011- 2015.
+Child poverty dropped more than four percentage points, to 20.2 percent, in 2016-2020, while poverty among young adults fell four and a half points to 23.8 percent.
+Poverty also declined for older residents (ages 65 and over), though in some areas stayed the same or rose slightly.